victor-grajski/hypnotic-gestures/README.md

 1. Check that your browser supports WebGL and MediaStream API
 2. Ensure webcam permissions are granted
-3. Try a different browser (Chrome/Edge recommended)
+3. Try a different browser (Chrome recommended)
 4. Check the browser console for error messages

 ---

-**Built with ❤️ for the intersection of music, code, and gesture control**
+**Built with ❤️ for the intersection of music and AI**